ptrbortolotti/SONATA/README.md

 ## Acknowledgment:

-This work is supported by the German Federal Minisfor Economic Affairs and Energy through the German Aation Research Program LuFo V-2 and the Austrian Rsearch Promotion Agency through the Austrian ReseaProgram TAKE OFF in the project VARI-SPEED.
+This work was supported by the German Federal Minisfor Economic Affairs and Energy through the German Aation Research Program LuFo V-2 and the Austrian Rsearch Promotion Agency through the Austrian Research Program TAKE OFF in the project VARI-SPEED.

 <img src="docs/img/acknowledgment.png" width="400">